tum-gis/road2citygml3/src/guideline/guideline.rst

    *Section* with one carriageway decomposed into individual *TrafficAreas* (blue) and *AuxiliaryTrafficAreas* (purple) (own illustration based on SketchUp model).

 The median and grass areas in this example is modelled as *AuxiliaryTrafficAreas* with an attribute *surface material* = "grass".
-In addition these areas can be modelled as *Vegetation* objects (*PLantCover*) linked to corresponding *AuxiliaryTrafficAreas* using a *CityObjectRelation* with the value "equal".
+In addition these areas can be modelled as *Vegetation* objects (*PlantCover*) linked to corresponding *AuxiliaryTrafficAreas* using a *CityObjectRelation* with the value "equal".
 This approach can be helpful for accurately calculating (non-)sealed surfaces within a city.

 .. _fig_sections2:
 .. figure:: ../figures/trafficareas_twocarriageway.PNG